-Going to Urgent Care following auto accidents injuries is very important.
-In my years of experience, I would say that most people know enough to go to Urgent Care or the Emergency Room if they are cut, bleeding or if they have a broken bone.
+Going to Urgent Care following auto accident injuries is very important.
+In my years of experience, I would say that most people know enough to go to Urgent Care or the Emergency Room if they are cut, bleeding, or if they have a broken bone.
 However, car accidents are scary and confusing and often leave a person uncertain as to what they should do.

 Ice or Heat Treatment?